Harshit2012/VocalTexter/README.md

 # Voice to Text Converter
 Voice to Text Converter is a simple and user-friendly web application that enables users to convert spoken words into written text.
-The application features an intuitive design with easy-to-use recording controls and a convenient copy button for quick text sharing.
+The application features a easy-to-use recording controls and a convenient copy button for quick text sharing.
 ## Features
 - Start and stop recording with the click of a button.
 - Effortlessly transcribe spoken words into text.